TGDataset: Collecting and Exploring the Largest Telegram Channels Dataset

+The TGDataset has already been utilized in various studies~\cite{la2023sa, la2024pretending, imperati2023conspiracy}.
+For instance, La Morgia et al.~\cite{la2023sa} analyzed the problem of fake accounts on Telegram using the TGDataset, while Imperati et al.~\cite{imperati2023conspiracy} employed the TGDataset to identify 17,829 channels disseminating conspiracy-related content.
+In the following, this section describes other scenarios that can be explored and analyzed using the TGDataset.

-Previous studies show that the presence of moderation in OSNs (\eg Twitter) produces a significant reduction of questionable content, with respect to not moderated OSNs (\eg Gab)~\cite{etta1}, and that the information diffusion is biased by the political leaning of the community~\cite{cinelli2021echo}.
-These studies quantify very well these phenomena in OSNs (\eg Twitter, Gab, Facebook, Reddit).
+\textbf{Political leaning and presence of questionable contents. } Previous studies show the presence of moderation in OSNs (\eg Twitter) produces a significant reduction of questionable content, with respect to not moderated OSNs (\eg Gab)~\cite{etta1}, and that the information diffusion is biased by the political leaning of the community~\cite{cinelli2021echo}.
 However, very little is known about the loosely moderated Telegram platform.
 Thus, we use the TGDatset to perform the first high-level investigation on Telegram.
 To this end, as done in~\cite{etta1,etta2022covid}, we leverage Media Bias/Fact Check (MBFC)~\cite{mediabiasfactcheck}, an independent fact-checking organization that rates the bias of news outlets.
 In particular, MBFC classifies the political bias of news outlets with one of the following labels: \textit{Extreme Left, Left, Left-Center, Least-Biased, Right-Center, Right, Extreme Right}.
 Additionally, MBFC provides a second label to quantify the reliability of the outlet, categorizing outlets as \textit{Reliable} and \textit{Questionable}.